 The end-use markets for certain aluminum rolled products are highly competitive.
-Aluminum competes with other materials, such as steel, plastics and glass, among others, for various applications, including in the beverage/food cans and automotive end-use markets.
-In the past, customers have demonstrated a willingness to substitute aluminum for other materials.
+Aluminum competes with other materials, such as steel, plastics, composite materials and glass, among others, for various applications, including in the beverage/food cans and automotive end-use markets.
+In the past, customers have demonstrated a willingness to substitute other materials for aluminum.
 The willingness of customers to accept substitutes for aluminum products could have a material adverse effect on our financial results.